 Once you have been enrolled in a Duke dental insurance plan for at least one year, the insurance will also cover basic and major procedures such as fillings, extractions, crowns and root canals.

-This 12-month waiting period does not apply if you are switching from one Duke dental plan to another Duke plan or enroll someone within 30 days of qualifying events such as marriage, birth, or adoption.
-Children enrolled during an open enrollment period within six months of turning age two are not subject to the late entrant penalty.
-If the child is added after their second birthday, he/she will be considered a late entrant.
+This 12-month waiting period does not apply if you are switching from one Duke dental plan to another Duke plan or if you enroll a child within 30 days of his/her second birthday or enroll an eligble dependent within 30 days of a qualifying event such as marriage or adoption.